CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: The CAP Pruning Framework

-First, a direct implementation of this approach to remove $\Theta(d)$ weights would have $O(d^3)$ runtime, where $d$ is the layer dimension, as the $\Theta(d^2)$-time selection + update process is repeated $\Theta(d)$ times.
-This can be reduced to $O(d \cdot \text{max}(d, B^2))$ by using the block diagonal structure of the Fisher matrix with block size $B$, when performing updates after each weight elimination.
-However, as $B$ is typically much smaller than $d$, this would still be extremely slow.
-We apply a different approach: we treat each block of the Fisher matrix as an independent row for the purposes of the $\ell_2$ solver, and then we merge all the blocks into a single global approximation of the Fisher matrix.
-This allows us to perform global weight saliency calculation, and global weight updates following Equations~\ref{eqn:multi-weight-obs} and~\ref{eq:group-fisher-theorem-main}.
-The resulting algorithm, given in full in the Appendix, requires $O(d \cdot B^2)$ runtime and $O(d \cdot B)$ space.
-When working with small block sizes, our method is very fast and has practically no overhead over existing Fisher-based OBS approaches, while yielding significantly improved one-shot pruning results.
-Detailed pseudo-code and an efficient implementation are provided as supplementary material.
+A direct application of the OBC approach to remove $\Theta(d)$ weights would have $O(d^3)$ runtime, where $d$ is the layer dimension, as the $\Theta(d^2)$-time selection + update process is repeated $\Theta(d)$ times.
+By utilizing the block-diagonal structure of the Fisher matrix with block size $B$ during the update after each weight elimination, this complexity can be reduced to $O(d \cdot \text{max}(d, B^2))$, which is however still too slow as $B$ is typically much smaller than $d$.
+Instead, we proceed differently: we apply the sparse regression solver to each individual Fisher block separately and globally merge results only in the very end.
+This allows us to efficiently simulate global weight saliency calculation and weight updates following Equations~\ref{eqn:multi-weight-obs} and~\ref{eq:group-fisher-theorem-main}, in a block-Fisher formulation.
+The full algorithm requires $O(d \cdot B^2)$ runtime and $O(d \cdot B)$ space and is detailed in Appendix~\ref{alg:ovit}----an efficient implementation is also provided in the Supplementary.

+The key difference of our approach relative to WoodFisher is that updates are continuously executed during subset-selection and we are thus explicitly considering the correlations captured by the off-diagonal Fisher elements.
+When working with small block sizes, our method is very fast and has practically no overhead over existing Fisher-based OBS approaches, while yielding significantly improved one-shot pruning results (see e.g. Figure~\ref{fig:one_shot_pruning} and the accompanying discussion).